nisanthchunduru/fairplay/README.md

 2. ***And*** all pending rate limited jobs have been processed

 The behaviour above ensures that jobs are processed in the order in which they arrive.

+## FAQ

+1. Has this library seen production use?

+Yes.
+A slightly different version of this gem has been in use in production at supportbee.com for many years.
+It has enqueued upwards of a billion and half jobs

+If you'd like to use this gem in your app, please open a issue to express your interest and I'll publish the newer version.

+## Todos

+- Bump the version number and publish recent changes to rubygems.org